 Goodwill for was tested for impairment at December 31, 2020, based on 2 cash generating units (CGU's).
 One for the existing Ackroo operations and one for the newly acquired GGGolf entity and it was determined that no impairments existed.
 No impairments of goodwill have been recorded historically.
-Goodwill is tested annually.
-The total amount of goodwill carried by the Company ay year end is \$2,249,084, of which \$\$1,884,084 is allocated to the Ackroo entity prior to the acquisition of GGGolf and \$365,000 is allocated to the GGGolf share purchase.
+The total amount of goodwill carried by the Company at year end is \$2,249,084, of which \$1,884,084 is allocated to the Ackroo entity prior to the acquisition of GGGolf and \$365,000 is allocated to the GGGolf share purchase.
+Goodwill was not tested as of March 31, 2021 and is only tested annually.